Higgins Home | Classes | Writings | Puppets | Turkish Cyprus | Links

 Bio

-Another of Higgins’s long-standing interests is puppetry.
+Another of Higgins’s long-standing interests is storytelling and puppetry.
 As the creator and director of “Night Vision Puppets” he performed internationally utilizing a one-man, “street theater” approach to performance from 1974 to 2001.
-In the late 1970s the troupe appeared regularly on local children’s and late night television programs.
+In the late 1970s the troupe appeared regularly on local children’s and late night television programs in Dayton, Ohio.
 For three decades the troupe conducted workshops and performed at art museums, universities, and outdoor festivals, including a 1995 performance at the United Nations' 50th anniversary celebration in Nicosia, Cyprus.
+The last performance was in 2010 in Nicosia, Cyprus, at the Fulbright Center in the UN Buffer Zone, with a show for a bicommunal audience in English, Turkish, and Greek languages.

-Higgins’ interest in narratives that began with puppetry and led to pursuits in electronic media and academia has always been focused on the stories story told by people within communities.
-A recent outgrowth of these interests has been digital storytelling, which fuses individual and group narratives of struggle and transformation, personal reflexivity, ethnographic research, and digital distribution.
+Higgins’ interest in narratives led to pursuits in electronic media and academia; it has always been focused on the stories told by people within communities.
+An outgrowth of this is “digital storytelling,” which fuses individual and group narratives of struggle and transformation, personal reflexivity, ethnographic research, and digital distribution.
+Digital storytelling is a natural extension of his experiences as a storyteller, street performer, and educator – blended with digital ethnographic methodologies.

 Research Interests